Living alone is a risk pattern, not a diagnosis

 What is the first thing overseas families should organize?

-Create a local contact map and a written escalation rule for missed communication, falls, hospital visits, and urgent home checks.
+A confirmed local contact map and a written escalation rule for missed communication, falls, hospital visits, and urgent home checks.
+Both can be built from abroad in a week or two.

 When should living alone be reconsidered?